How the HSC works: Understanding New South Wales' Year 12 ATAR System

 First and foremost, 2 units of English count towards your ATAR.
 Regardless of how well or how bad, even if it’s your worst subject and you have done 12 units … it’s going to count.
 But these are your 2 best units of English, so if you do Extension 1 and mess up your advanced exam, extension 1 will count and half your advanced will count.

-I could explain how this works but honestly, it’s not important.
-Once your marks are in it’s out of your hands.
-The advice I always received is to choose subjects you are good at and interested in and the rest will take care of themselves.
-Don’t choose a subject simply because it will boost your ATAR, if you don’t do well in it, it doesn’t matter how well it scales.
+I could explain how this works but honestly, it’s not the most important thing.
+The advice I always received, and give, is to choose subjects you are good at and interested in.
+Don’t choose a subject simply because it will boost your ATAR; if you don’t do well in it, it doesn’t matter how well it scales.

 In Conclusion...